frankshearar/Home/Improved-NuGet-warnings-that-can-be-suppressed-or-elevated-as-warnings..md

  `<TreatSpecificWarningsAsErrors>NU1605</TreatSpecificWarningsAsErrors>`
 6. User now sees this downgrade as an error.

-**Scenario-2:** NuGet warnings can be suppressed by the developer from Project properties and/or csproj file.
+**Scenario-2:** A NuGet warning can be suppressed by the developer from Project properties and/or csproj file.
 1. User creates a new NET Standard 2.0 project
 2. User add NuGet reference to `Microsoft.Composition` package – this gets added due to PackageTargetFallBack
 3. User sees the following warning(NU1701) as part of each build: